psmits/ref_beta/doc/notes.md

 similar graph for estimate of weibull shape parameter alpha. can do this for all models except exponential.

+figured out the individual level constraints. required a transformed parameter that was given a prior distribution. i think this requires a jacobian correction because of what i've read on stan-users and the Stan manual, but i'm not 100% because it is a linear transform. would this be a case of local variable being the issue? or that the transform i've done isn't accounted for anywhere.

-implemented jacobian correction to the log probability of the models. that is the absolute derivative of the transform. this is very easy in this case: it is just a constant. i'm not sure if i actually need the fabs() function call, but the rest of it seems correct. i have no idea who i'd talk to to check my work, maybe Liz or Michael of stan-users?
+i implemented jacobian correction to the log probability of the models. that is the absolute derivative of the transform. this is very easy in this case: it is just a constant. i'm not sure if i actually need the fabs() function call, but the rest of it seems correct. i have no idea who i'd talk to to check my work, maybe Liz or Michael or Steve Wang or stan-users?